mark-thompson01/ports-protocols-and-network-scanners/README.md

 # 🌐 Ports, Protocols, & Network Scanners

-This repository contains my **Ports, Protocols, & Network Scanners** lab, which demonstrates foundational knowledge of network communication, services, and scanning techniques.
+This repository contains my **Ports, Protocols, & Network Scanners** tutorial, which demonstrates foundational knowledge of network communication, services, and scanning techniques.

 It blends theory with hands-on tools (Advanced IP Scanner, Nmap, Zenmap) to discover devices, open ports, and active services on a network.